Retrieving Multiple JSON Arrays into Single SQL Table

 Database Programming Yin Yang

 There are two different ways people like to write their SQL scripts when calling the database.
 One way is to write the SQL statements in their application code.
 Sometimes they will write an ORM to make this process similar to their language constructs.
 Sometimes they will write the SQL code directly in procedures.
 Pros and Cons of Developing in the Application Pros Low friction between application and database.
+Any refactoring in your application is simple since all your code is accessed in the same location.

 The Power of Static Typing